davisking/dlib/README.md

 python setup.py install --yes USE_AVX_INSTRUCTIONS
 ```

 if you have a CPU that supports AVX instructions, since this makes some things run faster.
-Note that you need to have boost-python installed to compile the Python API.